yesiamrocks/cssanimation.io/README.md

 - Highly customizable: Control animations directly with HTML attributes.
 - Animate **Letters**, **Words**, and **Lines**: Independent control for precise effects.
-- Custom CSS Animation Classes: Use any cssanimation.io class you like.
+- Custom CSS Animation Classes: Use any cssanimation class you like.
 - Sequential Animation Logic: Units wait for the previous one to complete.
 - Random & Reverse Effects: Get creative with animation order.
 - Smart Handling: Safely handles whitespace and provides animation class fallbacks.